Skip to content

 Founder, Our Future Water Intelligence

-Robert C. Brears is a globally recognised expert in water security, circular economy, and urban resilience.
-He is the author of multiple books on water management published by Oxford University Press, Palgrave Macmillan, and Springer Nature, and advises governments, utilities, and international organisations on strategic water investment and climate adaptation.
-His intelligence reports are used by utility executives, regulators, and infrastructure investors across Europe, Australasia, and the MENA region to benchmark performance and de-risk capital decisions.
+Robert C. Brears is an expert in water security, circular economy, utility governance, resource recovery, and climate-resilient infrastructure investment.
+He has authored books on water management and policy for Oxford University Press, Palgrave Macmillan, Springer Nature, and other international publishers, and advises governments, utilities, and development institutions on water investment and climate adaptation.
+His intelligence reports support executive decision-making across Europe, Australasia, Asia, and the MENA region.

 Report Standards

-Official utility & regulator data only No independent modelling or forecasting System-level analysis framework Benchmarkable across global utilities Cited by executives & policymakers
+Official utility and regulator data No independent modelling or forecasting System-level circular analysis Comparable utility transition framework Designed for executive decision-making

-Expert Briefing: FAQs
+Expert Analysis: FAQs

-How do digital systems support Thames Water's circular economy outcomes?
+How do digital systems support circular outcomes?

-© 2026 Our Future Water Intelligence.
+© Our Future Water Intelligence.
 All Rights Reserved.

 Cover of Thames Water report on circular water economy with water splash design